Vacation Friends

-Vacation Friends is a 2021 American buddy comedy film directed by Clay Tarver, who co-wrote the film with Tom Mullen, Tim Mullen, Jonathan Goldstein and John Francis Daley.
-It stars Lil Rel Howery, John Cena, Yvonne Orji, Meredith Hagner, Robert Wisdom, Lynn Whitfield, and Andrew Bachelor.
+Vacation Friends is a 2021 American buddy comedy film directed by Clay Tarver, and co-written by Tom Mullen, Tim Mullen, Jonathan Goldstein and John Francis Daley.
+The film stars John Cena, Lil Rel Howery, Yvonne Orji, Meredith Hagner, Robert Wisdom, Lynn Whitfield, and Andrew Bachelor.

-Distributed by 20th Century Studios, Vacation Friends was released on Hulu on August 27, 2021, receiving mixed reviews from critics.
-A sequel titled Honeymoon Friends is in development.
+Distributed by 20th Century Studios, Vacation Friends was released on Hulu on August 27, 2021.
+The film received mixed reviews from critics.
+A sequel titled Vacation Friends 2 was released on August 25, 2023.

 Plot

 Marcus and Emily are on vacation in Mexico, where he intends to propose.
 His plan is ruined when first their room is flooded, and then a hotel employee ruins the surprise.
 With no other choice, Marcus proposes to her on the spot in the lobby, and she accepts.
-Wild and carefree Ron and Kyla watch their special moment, inviting them to stay with them for their trip.
+Wild and carefree Ron and Kyla watch their special moment, inviting them to stay with them in their luxury suite.

 The four spend their vacation together, which includes Marcus and Emily eloping.
 Both black out due to excessive drinking but Marcus briefly regains consciousness during what appears to be Kyla having sex with him.
 The next day, Emily remembers nothing from the night before and Marcus decides to keep what he recalls a secret.
 At the end of their vacation, Marcus and Emily decide to cut ties with Ron and Kyla.

 Months later, Marcus and Emily have their official wedding, hosted by Emily's parents, Harold and Suzanne.
 They, especially Harold, don't approve of Marcus, partly because of an incident where Marcus punched Emily's brother Gabe.
 Harold entrusts Marcus with the rings for the wedding, which belonged to Emily's great-grandparents.

 Before the ceremony, Ron and Kyla crash the reception after discovering the wedding location online.
 Harold is initially furious at the intrusion, but instantly welcomes the couple after learning that Ron was a fellow Green Beret.
 Kyla reveals she is pregnant and Marcus is 'directly involved' in the pregnancy, making him believe that he is the baby's father.
 The next day, Ron speaks to Harold, convincing him to give Marcus a second chance.
 A grateful Marcus selects Ron to be best man, and Ron convinces Marcus to entrust him with the rings.